IanBurke1/MobileApplicationDev2/README.md

 The Assets folder in the UWP acts as the local storage.
 It is used to store the sounds and logos used in the soundboard app.

 # Design
 The app is very basic.
 I used pivots to navigate to different characters and sounds.
 Pivots are the same as tabs.
 To play the sounds, I used buttons.
 When the user clicks/taps a button, an event handler occurs where it calls the media element which plays the particular sound.
 The media element is used to get the source of the sound file.
 Once the media element is binded with the button click event handler.
 A play() method is called to play the sound.
+More on the Media Element at: https://msdn.microsoft.com/en-us/library/windows/apps/mt187272.aspx

 # How to run
 1. Download the above FT_Soundboard folder.